jtollison78/matchnspin/README.md

 Another game is included in the chainpoker.coffee, and chainpoker.js files.
 Those are also not open source, but may be in the future.
 Basically, I pushed those files out without being ready, so... there they are.
 A fair amount of it overlaps with the match-n-spin files.

-More info on both projects is available at my youtube channel, https://www.youtube.com/watch?v=c4ABe7Bug8M&t
+More info on both projects (chainpoker == PokerMatch) is available at my youtube channel, https://www.youtube.com/watch?v=c4ABe7Bug8M&t

 If you want help figuring the code out, you can DM me on twitter at UpperCayce, or on facebook.com/tollison